 The easiest way to transfer Avios between Iberia and British Airways is through the British Airways website or the Iberia website as mentioned above.

-If you wish to transfer Avios between Iberia and Qatar Airways, you’ll have to transfer your Avios to British Airways on the British Airways website or the Iberia website first.
-Once your Avios are in your British Airways account, you can then transfer them to Qatar Airways through the British Airways website or the Qatar Airways website.
+If you wish to transfer Avios between Iberia and Finnair or Qatar Airways, you’ll have to transfer your Avios to British Airways on the British Airways website or the Iberia website first.
+Once your Avios are in your British Airways account, you can then transfer them to Finnair or Qatar Airways through the British Airways website.

 Transferring Avios to/from Qatar Airways